top of page

 She Works Hard for the Money

 Speaking of working, I have been a working girl since I landed in Christchurch.
 My first day of work was the day after I arrived in Christchurch on Thursday, September 8th at 7:00 AM.
-I secured my position as a guest services associate at a 4.5-5 star distinguished hotel.
-For me, it was a perk because I get paid per hour at the same rate I was getting paid as a mental health counselor in Texas, but per hour, not per patient, & my patient load was fluctuating, so you do the math.
-Also, I feel like the question of how I transitioned from working as mental health counselor to working at a hotel is on many people's minds.
-Simple answer, I have not lost my passion for the mental health field in any way shape, or form despite the crappy company I worked for, I'm taking a break & seeing other ways that I can not only help others but help myself.
+I secured my position as a guest services associate at a 4.5-5-star distinguished hotel.
+I feel like the question of how I transitioned from working as a mental health counselor to working at a hotel is on many people's minds.
+The simple answer, I have not lost my passion for the mental health field in any way shape, or form despite the crappy company I previously worked for, I'm taking a break & seeing other ways that I can not only help others but help myself.
 I can always go back & counsel when I'm ready.

 Change in Pace, Change in Perspective